 So, in which class are you?
 In which class do you want to be?
 Continue if your answer to the latter was Investing Class because here are the 10 super-simple steps for joining the Investor Class.

 You can open an Individual Retirement Account (IRA) or brokerage account online as easily as you joined Facebook.
 Simple investing is so simple, we’ve set up online accounts during lunch while stuffing our pie holes.

 Grab your Social Security Number, home address (because not knowing where you live shouldn’t stop you from investing in the stock market) and banking information.
 Many online firms offer accounts with no minimum balance requirements and no fees (read the fine print).

 With such ease and convenience, there’s no reason to not open an account.
-If you don’t because you’re afraid of investing, let our super simple investing guide help you.
-Get it here!

 2. Set up direct deposits into your online account

 Once you’ve opened your online accounts, fund them.
 Most employers offer direct deposit, which automatically puts your pay into your accounts.